iterative/dvc.org/public/static/docs/command-reference/push.md

 the `model.p.dvc` stage occurs later, its data was not pushed.

 Then we ran `dvc push` specifying the last stage, `model.p.dvc`, and its data was uploaded.
-Finally, we ran `dvc push` and `dvc status` with no options to double check that all data had been uploaded.
+Finally, we ran `dvc push` and `dvc status` with no flags to double check that all data had been uploaded.

 ## Example: What happens in the cache